The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Introduction

-The spherical data boundary can include a significant amount of space that has a sparse distribution of training observations.
+If $\textrm{dist}^{2}(z) > R^{2} $ then $z$ is designated as an outlier. {\bf Problems with the Normal Data Description} The spherical data boundary can include a significant amount of space that has a sparse distribution of training observations.
 Using this model to score can lead to a lot of false positives.
 Hence, instead of a spherical shape, a compact bounded outline around the data is often desired.
 Such an outline should approximate the shape of the single-class training data.
-This is possible by using kernel functions.\\ \mbox{}\\ {\bf Flexible Data Description:}
+This is possible by using kernel functions.
+The SVDD forumation with kernel functions leads to the flexible data description which is described next.